etwilliams28/pdsnd_github/README.md

 Bikeshare Project

 ### Description
 An analysis of data provided the bike sharing company, Motivate.
+We are specifically looking at data from the Chicago, Washington and New York.

 ### Files used
 bikehsare.py